ggj20-repair-and-conquer/repair-and-conquer/README.md

+# Repair & Conquer

+## Folders

+### src/

+src/ is the folder for the phaser3 client source code.

+### server/

+server/ is meant for the server code which will reside on the server.
+Its non-phaser3 code.

 # Phaser 3 Webpack Project Template

 A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/)